tsgouros/demo-graphic/README.md

 The build instructions that follow work on Mac (command line) and Linux.
-Please submit additions to this file for builds using Windows, Mac XCode, QtCreator, et cetera.
+Please submit additions to this file for builds.
+Current
+wishlist:

+  - Windows
+  - Mac XCode
+  - QtCreator

 ## FreeGLUT